top of page

 Non Fiction Book Club

-Our meetings are in a hybrid format with both in person attendance and via Zoom.
-Zoom information will be distributed prior to each meeting.
-To get more information about the book club, to be added to our distribution list or to suggest a book discussion, please contact Jim Baroody (jimbaroody@gmail.com)..
+Our meetings are in a hybrid format with in-person attendance and via Zoom.
+Zoom information will be distributed before each meeting.
+To get more information about the book club, to be added to our distribution list or to suggest a book discussion, please get in touch with Jim Baroody (jimbaroody@gmail.com).

 Women's Book Club